-"Look Andromeda."
+"Look Pyxis."
 She whispered, leaning forwards to talk to her owl; a large snowy who was looking around at everything.
 Now that she thought about it, Lily had seen another snowy owl with the Potter boy.
 They were rare, and there had only been two at Diagon Alley when she had been there getting school supplies.
 Potter must have gotten the other one.

 With a pang of longing, Lily looked at all the parents hugging their children goodbye.
 She didn't have anyone, just a ride from the ministry and a letter from Cornelius Fudge in case she got into trouble.

-Lily boarded the scarlet train, handing off her trunk to one of the porters and taking her backpack and Andromeda's cage with her.
+Lily boarded the scarlet train, handing off her trunk to one of the porters and taking her backpack and Pyxis' cage with her.
 She found an empty compartment easily and settled down to wait, nervous excitement tingling in her palms.